|

 The girls are Dolly Madison, Martha

-Washington, Molly Pitcher, Celebration (the first llama to be born here at Maple
+Washington, Celebration (the first llama to be born here at Maple

 (born November 2007, and he loves to sniff